netbirdio/docs/docs/overview/acls.md

 ### The All Group
 The `All` group is a default group to which every peer in your network is automatically added to.
 This group cannot be modified or deleted.

 ### Rules
-Rules are lists of `Source` and `Destination` groups of peers that can communicate with each other.
+Rules are defined as sets of Source and Destination peer groups, which specify the allowable communication between them.
+Depending on the rule configuration, this communication can be either bidirectional or unidirectional (only on the Linux).
 Rules are processed when the Management service distributes a network map to all peers of your account.
 Because you can only create ALLOW rules, there is no processing order or priority, so the decision to distribute peer information is based on its association with a group belonging to an existing rule.

-Currently, the communication between lists of groups in source and destination lists of a rule is bidirectional, meaning that destinations can also initiate connections to a group of peers listed in the source field of the rule.
+If the rule is bidirectional (by default), groups in destination lists can also initiate connections to a group of peers listed in the source field of the rule.

 The behavior of a network without any rules is to deny traffic.
 No peers will be able to communicate with each other.